 Special precautions MUST be made if installing furnace in an area which may drop below freezing.
 This can cause improper operation or damage to the equipment.
 If the furnace environment has the potential of freezing, the drain trap and drain line must be protected.
-A self-regulating, shielded and waterproof heat tape rated at 3 to 6 watt per foot (10 to 20 watt per meter) at 115 volt, 40° F (4° C) may be used to help provide freeze protection.
-Wrap the drain trap and drain line with the heat tape and secure with appropriate plastic ties.
-Follow the heat tape manufacturer's recommendations.
+A self-regulating, shielded and waterproof heat tape rated at 3 to 6 watt per foot (10 to 20 watt per meter) at 115 volt, $40^{\circ}F$ (4°C) may be used to help provide freeze protection.
+Wrap the drain trap and drain line with the heat tape manufacturer's recommendations.
 Prime the trap before furnace operation.